GuerrillaCoder/Upfront-Template-Builder/README.md

-**UPDATE: Success!
-Got it working smoothly.
-I will update the code and readme in a few mins**
+**UPDATE: I've tested this and it looks like it is working correclty.
+The only issue would be if WPMUDev change the Upfront_virtual_region class and it breaks the override.
+I started a thread here: https://premium.wpmudev.org/forums/topic/upfront_virtual_region-class-not-adding-modules-and-wrappers#post-962941 hopefully a developer will give an opinion on the approach**

 # Upfront-Template-Builder
 Helps generate the PHP layout files for Upfront child themes